CactusSoft/Cactus.DummyAuthentication/README.md

 # Cactus.DummyAuthentication.Owin
-Allows you to add authentication stub into you project without caring about real user storage.
+Allows you to add an authentication stub into you project without caring about real user storage.
-Postpone the authentication task and start building app right now.
+Postpone the authentication task and start building your app right now.

-# How to use
+# Getting start
 * Use nuget to add dependency `Install-Package Cactus.DummyAuthentication.Owin`
 * Add middleware `app.UseDummyAuthentication()`
 * Add Authorization header to your HTTP requests `Authorization: TIMMY username`

 Voi la, you are authenticated as _username_.

-#Advanced
+# Advanced
 * In case using of RestSharp, try out `Cactus.DummyAuthentication.RestSharp` package that implements IAuthenticator
 * Pass extra claims if need.
 Start your token with '!' and then add url-encoded clams: `Authorization: TIMMY !role=admin&full_name=Mr%20X`